Sam Williams | January 22, 2020

 Think about who you’re writing to, and why you’re writing to them.
 You’re not writing to show off how many long words you know.
 You have ideas you want your readers to accept.
 Unnecessarily complex writing gets in the way of this purpose.
 Your readers will think less of you because you’re wasting their time and making yourself difficult to understand.

 If your ideas are smart, communicate them clearly so they can speak for themselves.

-Take our Plain Language Foundations online course to learn the basics of plain language and start making your writing sound smarter.
+Sign up for Plain Language Foundations at Write Online to learn the basics of plain language and start making your writing sound smarter.

 Your tone can also affect how your audience perceives you.